 On March 17, everyone’s Irish . . . and your best mate.
-Aside from drinking green beer and wearing “Kiss Me I’m Irish” paraphernalia, there are more authentic ways to celebrate the Emerald Isle’s food, drink, and culture.
-In DC and its surrounding areas, plenty of bars offer the complete Irish pub experience, along with crowds and staffs of expats to tell you all about the old country.
+Aside from drinking green beer and wearing “Kiss Me I’m Irish” paraphernalia, there are more authentic ways to celebrate the Emerald Isle’s food, drink, and culture any time of year.
+In DC and its surrounding areas, plenty of bars offer the complete Irish pub experience -- friendly atmosphere, classic food, and lots of live music.
+These are DC’s best authentic Irish pubs.
+Sláinte!

-For fans of Irish sports and music, Fado is a long-time destination.
+For fans of Irish sports and music, Fado is a legendary destination.
 It serves the kind of food you’d find in any well-stocked Dublin pub: corned beef, rashers (that’s back bacon for newbies), bangers, and breakfast puddings made by farmers in Vermont.
 Stained glass, dark wood interiors, long bars, and shelves filled with spirits add to the traditional atmosphere.
-Dale Crammond, who works for the Irish Embassy, recommends stopping by in the morning for the Irish breakfast.
+Stop by in the morning (weekends) for the Irish breakfast.
 A plate of two eggs, Irish sausages, rashers, black-and-white pudding, mushrooms, tomatoes, and Guinness Cheddar bread will leave you full well into the afternoon, especially with a glass of Magners cider.

 Sign up here for our daily DC email and be the first to get all the food/drink/fun in town.